Menu Close

 Neurotypical vs. Neurodivergent: Understanding the Difference

-Family First offers neurodevelopmental treatment for adolescents at our center in South Florida.
-We celebrate neurodiversity and help teens 13–18 learn how to interact with the world around them with fewer challenges.
-Call 888.904.5947 to find help.
+Family First offers neurodevelopmental treatment for adolescents in South Florida.
+We celebrate neurodiversity and help teens 12-18 learn how to interact with the world around them with fewer challenges.

 Understanding Neurodiversity

-Neurodiversity is a term used to describe all humans.
+The term “neurodiversity” is used to describe all humans.
 Every person is different, having unique tastes, dislikes, talents, abilities, and ways of thinking.
 Just as physical characteristics vary, so do neurological processes.
-Neurodiversity recognizes these differences and celebrates them rather than trying to fit everyone into the same mold.
+The neurodiversity movement recognizes these cognitive differences and celebrates them rather than trying to fit everyone into the same mold.

 Recognizing and celebrating neurodiversity requires you to think of everyone—not just those with neurodevelopmental diagnoses—on a spectrum.
 If you, your neighbor, your child, and someone you work with will all receive a task, you’ll all read the instructions differently and approach the task differently, even if you end up with the same result.